 Burgess has developed innovative and forward-thinking programs to non-profits as he served on the boards of the American Red Cross of South Central Connecticut and Shoreline Foundation (S.A.R.A.H.).
 This is Burgess’s passion.
 He developed the concept for Operation Healthy You and after a year of development, Dr. Dalton saw the potential and joined forces to bring it to life in the NMHA.
 To borrow a phrase from his good friend and mentor John Hope Bryant, let’s go!

-David Cole is an accomplished healthcare professional and business executive with 20+ years of experience in building multiple successful products and companies.
+David Cole is an accomplished healthcare professional and business executive with 20+ years of experience building multiple successful products and companies.
 He is an expert in SaaS product development, marketing, sales, and complex retail channel development.
 A skilled strategist and business development specialist, David has extensive experience working with non-profit organizations, government agencies, regulatory authorities, health care systems, and providers.

 © 2020 NMHA.
 All Rights Reserved.